berta-rf/FetchMate/README.md

 ### End-to-End testing

+In the terminal, run the command `playwright install`.

-From the `src` folder, run `python -m pytest testing/test_web.py` to run browser tests.
+Then from the `src` folder, run `python -m pytest testing/test_web.py` to run browser tests (Flask app must be running).